 The course is assessed through Practical Coursework (60%) and Examination (40%)

-2. study and performance of a scripted play
+2. Study and performance of a scripted play

-3. study of a live theatre production seen.
+3. Evaluation of a live theatre performance.

 This course will encourage pupils to develop:

 - an understanding of, and response to, a range of play texts, and an appreciation of the ways in which playwrights achieve their effects and communicate their intentions to an audience

 - an awareness of social, historical and cultural contexts and influences, through an investigation of plays and other forms of dramatic representation